 You Will Also Need

 - S&P and cooking oil.
 Because the typical pork shank sold in the US has the skin removed and is mostly trimmed of fat we do not find it necessary to dust with flour prior to browning.
-A generous seasoning with kosher salt and pepper is enough.
+A generous seasoning with kosher salt and black pepper is enough.
+Use olive oil or vegetable to sear each pork shank.

 - Aromatic vegetables.
 We like the combination of onions, celery and garlic, but if you really want to add carrots for extra sweetness do so.